leeb003/shwcp/readme.txt

 management.

 == Changelog ==
+= 3.1.2 =
+* Bug fix for ie 11 with javascript error thrown for no matching parenthesis

 = 3.1.1 =
 * Bug fix for add new entries permission where radio allowed both being